code-distortion/adapt/README.md

 ## Cache Invalidation

-So that you don't run in to problems when you update the structure of your database or the way it's populated, changes to files inside */database/factories*, */database/migrations*, and */database/seeds* will invalidate existing test-databases and snapshots (the `pre-migration-imports` and `migrations` files are also taken in to account).
+So that you don't run in to problems when you update the structure of your database or the way it's populated, changes to files inside */database/factories*, */database/migrations*, and */database/seeds* will invalidate existing test-databases and snapshots (the `pre_migration_imports` and `migrations` files are also taken in to account).

 These invalid test-databases and snapshots are cleaned up **automatically**, and fresh versions will be built the next time your tests run.

-This list of directories can be configured via the `look-for-changes-in` config setting.
+This list of directories can be configured via the `look_for_changes_in` config setting.